GlobalFishingWatch/globalfishingwatch.github.io/_posts/2016-12-22-New-Vessel-Lists.md

 However, many vessels have fewer than 1000 position messages in a year, and some vessels only broadcast that they are fishing vessels 90 percent of the time.
 Should we include these vessels in analyses and visualizations?

 It turns out there are *a lot* of vessels that broadcast only a few positions per year.
 For instance, the chart below shows the number of vessels that had a given number of positions in 2015.
-This is grouped by every 50 positions, so the first point on the graph is the number of vessels that have between 0 and 50 points in 2015, while the second is the number that have between 50 and 100, and so on.
+This is grouped by every 50 positions, so the first point on the graph is the number of vessels that have [clarify] between 0 and 50 points in 2015, while the second is the number that have between 50 and 100, and so on.

 ![pos_per_year.]({{ site.url }}{{site.baseurl}}/images/pos_per_year.png)